 Only the story wasn’t true.

 The furious Magie managed to create some public criticism.
-In 1936, she was able to cause enough outcry to publish a story in the Washington Post on the true origins of Monopoly.
+In 1936, she could cause enough outcry to publish a story in the Washington Post on the true origins of Monopoly.

-Due to the criticism they faced, the Parker Brothers decided to pay Magie a one-time fee of $500 dollars, not even close to what Darrow had been offered.
+Due to the criticism they faced, the Parker Brothers decided to pay Magie a one-time fee of $500, not even close to what Darrow was offered.

-The incident was forgotten until the ’70s when an Australian social activist decided to raise awareness of the dangers of monopolies by developing a game called Anti-Monopol.
+The incident was forgotten until the ’70s when an Australian social activist decided to raise awareness of monopolies’ dangers by developing a game called Anti-Monopol.